tomaarsen/Binance-Portfolio-Reallocation-Showcase/README.md

 # Binance-Portfolio-Reallocation-Showcase
-Many of us likely have some long-term crypto holds.
+Some of us may have some long-term crypto holds.
 A common strategy for these coins is to buy a roughly equal amount of all of them, and just hold on for a long time.
 This strategy isn't flawless, however.
 Let's assume you pick 5 coins, each 20% of your portfolio.